 The smelter was built by the British Columbia Copper Company, a new York-based organization that bought the Mother Lode mine in 1898.
 All of the material that was processed at the smelter came from the Mother Lode mine, which was about 8 kms away my rail.
 The smelter was erected on a 22-hectare site at the mouth of Copper Creek in Anaconda (just south of Greenwood), the smelter’s own little community.

 The smelter operated 24 hours a day and during its 1st year in operation, 106,200 tonnes of ore were smelted.
 January 18, 1902 marked a record day ….
 416 tonnes (about 9 tonnes for every man employed), were smelted!

-As instructed by our local friend Pat, we turned left just prior to the Cango gas station and parked at the entrance … gates are closed for driving access and there’s a sign that says suggests you enter at your own risk.
-Contrary to the sign at the entrance, the mine is not active – nothing has been mined here in over 102 years.
+As instructed by our local friend Pat, we turned left just prior to the Cango gas station and parked at the entrance … gates are closed for driving access and there’s a sign that suggests you enter at your own risk.
+Contrary to the sign at the entrance, the mine is not active, nothing has been mined here in over 102 years.

-Other building ruins have been graffitied – although not in keeping with the historical were pretty cool and created awesome photos.
+Other building ruins have been graffitied and although not in keeping with the historical were pretty cool and created awesome photos.

 I could have spent way more time at the smelter, really taking in the historical significance of where I was.
 Getting really present to what an awesome piece of history I was standing on.
-I think it’s absolutely fascinating.
+It’s absolutely fascinating!

 This is a must see/do in my books if you’re in/near Greenwood, BC.